Denny-Lin/DDK_scheduler/README.md

 # DDK_scheduler
-Just think about how to make a scheduler in the OS.
+* Just think about how to make a scheduler in the OS.

-## Before we start, we should learn something
+* Well, because my major is scheduler in the OS, and actually if we know the binary code, it is easy just copy a part of binary code to the kernal space and execuate.
+* Give this task(process) a peroid of execution time and caculate the utilaztion.
+* store some information of the first task and chage(context switch) to the second task and execute it.
+* Loop it quickly, and it looks like we execute two tasks in the same time.

 ## Prior Knowledge
 * Operating System Concepts